 1. The AF initiates an AF session with required QoS procedure as defined in clause 4.15.6.6 of TS 23.502 [3].

-In the request, the AF may subscribe local notification of QoS monitoring for the service data flow to PCF via Local NEF or NEF.
+In the request, the AF may subscribe direct notification of QoS monitoring for the service data flow to PCF possibly via Local NEF or NEF.
 For the QoS monitoring, the AF shall include the corresponding QoS monitoring parameters as defined in clause 5.33.3 of TS 23.501 [2].

-The AF may also first initiate an AF Session with PCF and later subscribe to local notification of QoS monitoring to PCF by invoking Npcf_Authorization_Subscribe service operation.
+The AF may also first initiate an AF Session with PCF and later subscribe to direct notification of QoS monitoring to PCF by invoking Npcf_Authorization_Subscribe service operation.

-The local AF/ NEF may discover a local NEF based on existing method as specified in TS 23.501 [2] clause 6.2.5.0 and using parameters as those specified in clause 6.3.14.
+The local AF/ NEF may discover a local NEF as specified in TS 23.501 [2] clause 6.2.5.0 and using parameters as specified in clause 6.3.14.
 Alternatively, if the NEF detects that it is not the most suitable NEF instance to serve the local AF request, the NEF may redirect the AF to a (more) local NEF.
 The NEF may use information on the PDU Session Anchor of the PDU Session for this determination.

 The indication for AF request network real-time information is also provided.
-Then the Local NEF may subscribe the local notification of QoS monitoring to PCF.
+Then the Local NEF may subscribe the direct notification of QoS monitoring to PCF.

 2. The PCF makes the policy decision and initiates the PDU Session modification procedure as defined in clause 4.3.3.2 of TS 23.502 [3], steps 1b, 3b, 4-8b.

-If the local notification of QoS monitoring is subscribed, the PCF includes the indication of local event notification (including target local NEF address) for the service data flow within the PCC rule.
+If the direct notification of QoS monitoring is subscribed, the PCF includes the indication of direct event notification (including target local NEF or local AF address) for the service data flow within the PCC rule.

-If the SMF receives the indication of local event notification form the PCF and the SMF determines that the L-PSA UPF supports such reporting, the SMF sends QoS monitoring parameters and associate them with the target local NEF address to the L-PSA UPF via N4 rules.
+If the SMF receives the indication of direct event notification form the PCF and the SMF determines that the L-PSA UPF supports such reporting, the SMF sends QoS monitoring parameters and associate them with the target local NEF or local AF address to the L-PSA UPF via N4 rules.
 Otherwise the SMF activates N4 reporting.
-The PCF may determine that the duplicated notification is required, i.e. both local notification to the AF (i.e. sent from UPF) and central notification (i.e. sent from the PCF/SMF) is required and indicate it to the SMF with the PCC information.
-In this case, the SMF may activate the N4 reporting together with the direct reporting to the local NEF.
+The PCF may determine that the duplicated notification is required, i.e. both direct notification to the AF (i.e. sent from UPF) and notification sent via the PCF/SMF is required and indicate it to the SMF with the PCC information.
+In this case, the SMF may activate the N4 reporting together with the direct reporting to the local NEF/AF.

-Editor's note: The text above needs to be clarified: does it correspond to 2 AF sending QoS monitoring for the same SDF?
-Is it a realistic use case?
+NOTE 2: If PCF determines to receive QoS Monitoring report while direct UPF notification is also required, the PCF can indicate that duplicated notification is required for a service data flow.

 3. The L-PSA UPF obtains QoS monitoring information as defined in TS 23.501 [2] clause 5.33.3.

-4. The L-UPF sends the notification related with QoS monitoring information over Nx.
+4. The L-UPF sends the notification related with QoS monitoring information over Nupf_EventExposure_Notify service operation.
+The notification is sent to Notification Target Address that may correspond (4a) to the local AF or (4b) to the local NEF..

-Editor's note: It is FFS whether the QoS monitoring result report from L-PSA UPF to local NEF is based on SBI or not.

-5. Local NEF reports the real-time network information to local AF by invoking Nnef_EventExposure_Notify service operation.
+5. (when the reporting goes via local NEF) Local NEF reports the real-time network information to local AF by invoking Nnef_EventExposure_Notify service operation.

 6. Due to e.g. UE mobility, the PSA relocation and/or EAS relocation may happen as described in clause 6.3.
 During the PSA and/or EAS relocation, the AF or the NEF may trigger a new L-NEF discovery as in step 1.

-7. The new AF may initiate a new AF session to the new Local NEF or NEF/PCF to (re-)subscribe the local notification of QoS monitoring as described in steps 2-4.
+7. The new AF may initiate a new AF session to (re-)subscribe the local notification of QoS monitoring as described in steps 2-4.
+This may be done directly to the PCF via a Local NEF or NEF.

-8. The old AF revokes the AF session with the old local NEF or NEF/PCF.
+8. The old AF revokes the AF session.